Pool cars and company cars – an update

 It’s the perennial question for businesses when it comes to employee benefits, and we are often asked for the financial perspective; is it more cost-effective to offer employees company cars, or are pool cars a more practical alternative?

-We have written about this subject before here, but as legislation changes regularly we felt it was time for an update, particularly as HMRC has just released new advisory fuel rates which came into effect on 1 June.
+We have written about company cars here, but as legislation changes regularly we felt it was time for an update, particularly as HMRC has just released new advisory fuel rates which came into effect on 1 June.

 If you provide a car and fuel for an employee, and they use that vehicle for personal transport outside work, then it’s considered a company car.
 It’s seen as a taxable perk, known as a ‘BIK’ or Benefit in Kind, and comes with specific National Insurance and reporting obligations.